HIPS/hypergrad/README.md

 The gradients of the cross-validation loss w.r.t. the individual pixels of the training data produce 'canonical examples' of each digit.

+# Jan 19 experiment: having a go at learning data augmentation

+Let's restrict ourselves to linear transformations of the data and try to learn the transformation matrix.
+May need to include smoothing to encourage it to be sparse and/or local. (e.g. could penalize or eliminate matrix elements between non-adjacent pixels).
+Since we're hoping to do this with gradients, perhaps we should only look at continuous deformations, of the form `y = matrixexp(A * t).dot(x)`.
+This will also let us have continuous compositions of transformations.
+If we put a Gaussian over all the `t` parameters, we would get a distribution over transformations.
+We may also want to enforce the eigenvalues of A to be imaginary so that the transformation doesn't grow or shrink anything.
+(Although this wouldn't let it capture things like smoothing.)
+Actually, thinking about this more, the bidirectional transformations like translation will have imaginary eigenvalues, whereas the directional ones like smoothing will have real eigenvalues, so maybe we can just do the transformation with both the learned matrix and its transpose?
+(There's still going to be a symmetry-related zero gradient though.
+Can we somehow solve this with reparameterization?)

+The gradients are going to be a bit of a pain.
+Let's try it first with smoothed nearest-neighbors (which can be done with funkyyak), and do it with neural nets if that looks promising.

+Plan:
+* Confirm that data augmentation does help (try a translation) and that gradients are sensible.
+* Learn an augmentation matrix without smoothing and visualize the transformation learned.
+* Try to learn a distribution over transformations.

 # Jan 16 experiment: Trying to optimize initial weight distributions